PoorHttp/PoorWSGI/doc/readme.txt

 There are too special list of handlers.
 First is iter and call before each request.
 You can add function with pre_process decorator or add_pre_process method.
 Functions are called in order how is add to list.
-They don'ŧ return anything, resp. their return values are ignored.
+They don't return anything, resp. their return values are ignored.
 If they crash with error, internal_server_error was return and http state handler was called.